Home >> Industrial products >> Female ginseng-Dong Quai

 Dong Quai is a biennial and perennial plant native to China and Japan.
 It is commonly found in well watered soil.
 It can grow between 1 and 2,5 m tall.
 It has greenish-white flowers and leaves that resemble those of carrots or celery, which makes sense because Dong Quai is a member of the celery family.
 (Apiaceae/Umbelliferae).

-Dong Quai has been used for thousands of years in traditional Chinese, Korean, and Japanese medicine.
-It is used primarily for health conditions in women.
-Dong Quai has been called "female ginseng," based on its use for gynecological disorders and recovery from childbirth or illness.
+Dong Quai has been used for thousands of years in traditional Chinese, Korean, and Japanese herbal medicine.
+It is used primarily by women.
+That is why Dong Quai has been called "female ginseng".

 engelwortelplant Foto: Dong Quai is a plant that can grow up to 2,5 meters high.
 It has cream-colored flowers that are arranged in an umbrella-shape.
 The leaves are similar to the leaves of celery: both plants belong to the same family.